Finishing with walnuts…

-So I threw in some mushrooms, including a few dried one’s we had in the cupboard.
+So I threw in some mushrooms (a nutritional powerhouse in themselves), including a few dried one’s we had in the cupboard.
 Then I zapped the soup with one of the humongous supply of Thai chili peppers I was forced to buy so I could get three of the darling little firebrands for another recipe I had tried.
-Finally, I corrected the seasonings with some fresh orange juice and changed the cream to skim milk to make the soup as nutritious as it is delicious.
+Finally, I corrected the seasonings with some fresh orange juice and changed the cream to skim milk to lighten the soup.

 I was so pleased this young chef had suggested using walnuts in soup.
 It was a wonderful starting point.
 The heat and sweet we added made this soup a keeper for my own recipe file.
 In the end, we all loved its slurpy goodness!
 If you prefer a blander, flatter taste, check out this recipe, which is similar to the one I started with.